Weather of 2010: September 1–7: Asia

 The Pakistan government said on September 2 that 1,500 had died across Pakistan so far.
 Basera (near Muzaffargarh in Punjab province), Jatti (near Thatta in Sindh province, Pakistan), and Larkana (in Sindh province) were still in chaos and choked with refugees on September 2.
-The United Nations warned that up to 3,5000,000 children were at risk from water-borne diseases like cholera in the disaster areas and refugee camps.

-The Oxford mosque's Pakistan flood charitable fund reached £30,000 on September 4, 2010.

 On September 5 floods hit the squalid refugee camps in Azakhel, miles from Peshawar, Pakistan.

 On September 4 storms swept into the prefecture-level city of Luoyang in China's Henan province at 7 am.
 A total of 15 villages were hit by gales, hail, flood and heavy rain.
-Several small boats were sunk in a river running through a local scenic spot in Luoyang.
+Several small boats were sunk.
 One person was reported dead, and electricity poles and telecommunication links were cut down in some villages as well as three bridges destroyed, farm crops destroyed, and several roads blocked, causing about 900,000,000 Yuan or $132,000,000 in material losses.

 September 1–7: Europe

 A second day of heavy rain hit the UK on September 6.
 August 2010 was the coolest since 1993, with the average maximum temperatures 1 C below normal.
 The rainfall was much above average in both south-east England and Wales, and the third-wettest August on record had happened in East Anglia; over twice the average August rainfall occurred in 2010.